onsonr/nebula/docs/pages/getting-started/customizing.md

 ---
 meta:
   title: Customizing
-  description: Learn how to customize Shoelace through parts and custom properties.
+  description: Learn how to customize Nebula through parts and custom properties.
 ---

 # Customizing

-Shoelace components can be customized at a high level through design tokens.
+Nebula components can be customized at a high level through design tokens.
 This gives you control over theme colors and general styling.
 For more advanced customizations, you can make use of CSS parts and custom properties to target individual components.

 ## Design Tokens

-Shoelace makes use of several design tokens to provide a consistent appearance across components.
+Nebula makes use of several design tokens to provide a consistent appearance across components.
 You can customize them and use them in your own application with pure CSS — no preprocessor required.

 Design tokens offer a high-level way to customize the library with minimal effort.
 There are no component-specific variables, however, as design tokens are intended to be generic and highly reusable.
 To customize an individual component, refer to the section entitled [CSS Parts](#css-parts).